Ricks-Lab/ups-utils/README.md

 UPS.
 The *--logfile filename* option is used to specify a logfile, but is not implemented at this time.

 ## ups-ls
-This utility lists most relevant parameters for installed and compatible UPSs listed in the config.json file.
+This utility displays most relevant parameters for installed and compatible UPSs listed in the config.json file.
+By default, all available parameters are displayed.
+The *--input* and *--output* options can be used to get relevant UPS input and output parameters.

 ## Under Development
 The utility currently supports: